 PHA procedures for selecting PBV proposals must be designed and actually operated to provide broad public notice of the opportunity to offer PBV proposals for consideration by the PHA.
 The public notice procedures may include publication of the public notice in a local newspaper of general circulation and other means designed and actually operated to provide broad public notice.
 The public notice of the PHA request for PBV proposals must specify the submission deadline.
 Detailed application and selection information must be provided at the request of interested parties.

-Request for Proposals for Rehabilitated and Newly Constructed Units
+PHA Request for Proposals for Rehabilitated and Newly Constructed Units

-The BHA will advertise its request for proposals (RFP) for rehabilitated and newly constructed housing in the Brockton Enterprise.
+The PHA will advertise its request for proposals (RFP) for rehabilitated and newly constructed housing in the following newspapers and trade journals.